9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 1;
 ```

 We'll walk through it line by line in a minute.
-We wanted to get real code as close as possible to the top of this tutorial and highlight a few things before we get started:
+(We wanted to get real code as close as possible to the top of this tutorial!)
+Here's a few things we wanted to highlight before we get started:

-* Yes, that's Perl, but you can also contribute the meat of certain plugins in JavaScript, Python or Ruby.
+* Yes, that's Perl, but you can also contribute the meat of certain plugins in JavaScript, Python or Ruby (see Plugin types).
 * We've tried to simplify plugin creation and distribution to be as condensed and intuitive as possible.
-* If you know Python, Ruby or PHP, you should be able to easily get started in Perl via [this awesome cheat-sheet](http://hyperpolyglot.org/scripting).
+* If you know Python, Ruby or PHP, [this awesome cheat-sheet](http://hyperpolyglot.org/scripting) should help you in translating your logic to Perl.

 ### Plugin types